 Author contributions.
-C. Michel and E. Madonna equally contributed to the study (analysis and writing).
-C. Spensberger contributed to the writing and performed the anticyclone detection analysis.
-C. Li and S. Outten contributed to the manuscript with comments and suggestions.
+CM and EM equally contributed to the study (analysis and writing).
+CS contributed to the writing and performed the anticyclone detection analysis.
+CL and SO contributed to the manuscript with comments and suggestions.

 Competing interests.
-Camille Li is a member of the editorial board of the journal.
+At least one of the (co-)authors is a member of the editorial board of Weather and Climate Dynamics.